Generic Name: cyclosporine (SYE-kloe-SPOR-in)

 If OVERDOSE is suspected:

-Cyclosporine is usually handled and stored by a health care provider.
-If you are using cyclosporine at home, store cyclosporine as directed by your pharmacist or health care provider.
-Keep cyclosporine, as well as syringes and needles, out of the reach of children and away from pets.
+Cyclosporine is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about cyclosporine, please talk with your doctor, pharmacist, or other health care provider.